-Day 9: There and back again
+Day 10: There and back again

-Our adventure comes to an end exactly where it started.
-Today you disembark in Longyearbyen, taking away memories that will accompany you wherever your next journey lies.
+Even the greatest journeys must eventually come to an end.
+We disembark today in Longyearbyen, taking home memories that will accompany us wherever the next adventure lies.

-Please Note:
+Please note:

 All itineraries are for guidance only.
 Programs may vary depending on ice, weather, and wildlife conditions.
 Landings are subject to site availabilities, permissions, and environmental concerns per AECO regulations.
 Official sailing plans and landing slots are scheduled with AECO prior to the start of the season, but the expedition leader determines the final plan.
 Flexibility is paramount for expedition cruises.
 The average cruising speed of our vessel is 10.5 knots.